stellar/stellar-design-system/README.md

 4. **Update Consuming Projects**

-- Update the SDS version in any consuming projects and verify integration.
+- Once the new version is available on npm, you can update the SDS version in any consuming projects and verify integration.

 **Note:** Always ensure all tests pass and the build is clean before publishing.